rizdaprasetya/midtrans-mobile-merchant-server--php-sample-/readme.md

-# Merchant Server Reference implementation for mobile Apps (PHP version)
+Simple Merchant Server Implementation Reference for Mobile SDK (PHP version).

+## Description
-This is a testing server for the development of Midtrans's IOs and Android SDK.
-Also acts as a reference implementation for the methods to be implemented by merchants to use the mobile sdk.
+This is a example mobile SDK server for Midtrans's iOS and Android SDK, as an implementation reference to use the mobile sdk.
-Please refer more to the [Documentation of mobile SDK](http://mobile-docs.midtrans.com/)
+Please read more in [Documentation of Midtrans mobile SDK](http://mobile-docs.midtrans.com/)

-There is only one endpoint from the merchant server that are required to use Midtrans mobile SDK.

 ## Endpoints
+There is only one endpoint that are required to use Midtrans mobile SDK:

 ```
 POST /charge
 ```

-This endpoint will redirect client request to Midtrans Snap API `'https://app.midtrans.com/snap/v1/transactions' or 'https://app.sandbox.midtrans.com/snap/v1/transactions'` with added HTTP header generated based on your Midtrans `Server Key`.
+This endpoint will proxy/forward client request to Midtrans Snap API `'https://app.midtrans.com/snap/v1/transactions'` (or `'https://app.sandbox.midtrans.com/snap/v1/transactions'` for sandbox) with added HTTP Authorization Header generated based on your Midtrans `Server Key`.

 The response of API will be printed/returned to client as is.
 Example response that will be printed